Somanathh/snake-pygame/Contributing.md

 In detail Steps to reproduce the issue.
 Expected output and actual output.
 Pull Requests
-We are excited to welcome pull requests and to receive your contributions to improve and to enhance Wallpaper Generator.
-To submit a pull request here is simple steps to follow
+We are excited to welcome pull requests and to receive your contributions to improve and to enhance Snake game To submit a pull request here is simple steps to follow

 Fork the repository and create a new branch. apply your changes or additional features.